SenseLogic/CODEX/README.md

     ...
     ```

-*   Don't use standard comments for empty sections.
+*   Do not use standard comments for empty sections.

 *   Align multiple lines comments with the surrounding statements, start them with an uppercase character and end them with a period.